tjcsl/ion/docs/developing/oauth.rst

 Name
  * Some descriptive name for your application.
-Client Type
+Client Type*
- * Choose "Confidential"
+ * Choose "Confidential" if your app has a backend component
-Authorization Grant Type
+ * Choose "Public" if your app is purely client-side Authorization Grant Type*
- * Choose "Authorization code"
+ * Choose "Authorization code" if your client type is "Confidential"
-Redirect URIs
+ * Choose "Implicit" if your client type is "Public" (for example, on a native application) Redirect URIs
  * Enter one or more URLs that your application will redirect back to after the authorization is completed.

 Store the Client ID and Client Secret tokens for use with your application.

+* These are the recommended settings.
+For a better understanding of which settings you should choose, read this [introduction to OAuth](https://aaronparecki.com/oauth-2-simplified/) and this [guide to grant types](https://alexbilbie.com/guide-to-oauth-2-grants/)

 Requesting authorization
 ========================

-Inside your application, redirect to the OAuth authorization endpoint to receive a (temporary) access token.
+Inside your application, redirect to the OAuth authorization endpoint to receive an authorization code.
 The URL is https://ion.tjhsst.edu/oauth/authorize/

+To access the API, exchange this code for a (temporary) access token.
+The URL is https://ion.tjhsst.edu/oauth/token/

 Python
 ------